ulfbou/Zentient.Templates/README.md

 Common challenges in modern .NET systems that this module addresses:

-* 🛠️ **Manual Setup Overhead** - Hours spent configuring build systems, CI/CD, quality gates
+* 🔁 Repetition of infrastructure logic across layers
-* 📚 **Inconsistent Standards** - Different projects using different conventions and tooling
+* ⚠️ Tight coupling between concerns (validation, mapping, transport)
-* 🔍 **Missing Best Practices** - Security, performance, and maintainability considerations overlooked
+* 🔍 Lack of composability and observability around critical flows
-* 🚫 **Incomplete Automation** - Manual processes that should be automated from the start
+* 🚫 Overuse of exceptions where structured data would be superior

 ### ✨ Key Features